contagon/handbook/handbook/11-young-women.md

 Before asking a young woman to serve in any of these callings, the bishopric member asks permission from the young woman’s parents.

-After extending these callings, a member of the bishopric presents the young women to their class for a sustaining vote.
+After extending these callings, a member of the bishopric presents the young women to their class for sustaining.
 The bishop or an assigned counselor sets the young women apart.

 A member of the bishopric announces these callings in sacrament meeting.
-He does not ask for a sustaining vote.
+He does not present them to be sustained.

-Shortly after class presidencies are set apart, a member of the bishopric should teach them their responsibilities.
+Shortly after class presidencies are set apart, a member of the bishopric should orient them to their responsibilities.
 See “[Aaronic Priesthood Quorum and Young Women Class Presidency Orientation]” at [YoungWomen.ChurchofJesusChrist.org]; see also [chapter 4] of this handbook.

 #### 11.3.4.2 Responsibilities